-Bruna Rangel Lima Stuns In Lacy Black Minidress In New Instagram Post
+Bruna Rangel Lima Stuns In Lacy Black Mini Dress In New Instagram Post

 Furthermore, she gave photo credits to @vombagram via a tag.

 So far, the update has received over 15,400 likes in the first 20 minutes since it was posted.
-Her devoted followers rushed to the comments section to leave these compliments.
+Her devoted followers rushed to the comments section to leave her compliments.

 “Wow you are looking so beautiful,” observed an admirer.